 Title Name Role Supervisor The New Zealand Guardian Trust Company Limited Supervisor of the Fund and the Scheme under the Financial Markets Conduct Act and responsible for supervising us as manager.
-Custodian The New Zealand Guardian Trust Company Limited (acting through its nominee company Salt Investment Nominees Limited) Holds the assets of the Fund.
+Custodian Apex Investment Administration (NZ) Limited Appointed by the supervisor to hold the assets of the Fund.
 Administration manager Apex Investment Administration (NZ) Limited Provides unit pricing and other administration services.
 Unit registrar Link Market Services Limited Provides registry services.
 Investment manager Salt Funds Management Limited Decides which assets the Fund will invest in.